Naxomiun/CabifyMobileChallenge/README.md

 The developed application consists of two screens; the product screen and the cart screen.

-**Product Screen** shows every product fetched from backend, including price, promotion the possibility to add it to the cart.
+**Product Screen:** shows every product fetched from backend, including price, promotion the possibility to add it to the cart. <br/>
-**Cart Screen** shows every item in your cart, with the promotion applied if any as well as the quantity, original and discounted prices and the original and discounted total.
+**Cart Screen:** shows every item in your cart, with the promotion applied if any as well as the quantity, original and discounted prices and the original and discounted total.

 # Documentation